lucasjoliveau/doc/en/applications/essentials/export_import_data.md

 ### Import records several times

-If an imported file contains one of the columns: External ID or Database ID, records that have already been imported are modified, instead of being created.
+If an imported file contains one of the columns: **External ID** or **Database ID** , records that have already been imported are modified, instead of being created.
 This is extremely useful as it allows users to import the same CSV file several times, while having made some changes in between two imports.

-Odoo takes care of creating or modifying each record, depending if it is new or not.
+Konvergo ERP takes care of creating or modifying each record, depending if it is new or not.

-This feature allows a company to use the _Import/Export tool_ in Odoo to modify a batch of records in a spreadsheet application.
+This feature allows a company to use the _Import/Export tool_ in Konvergo ERP to modify a batch of records in a spreadsheet application.

 ### Value not provided for a specific field

-If all fields are not set in the CSV file, Odoo assigns the default value for every non-defined field.
-But, if fields are set with empty values in the CSV file, Odoo sets the empty value in the field, instead of assigning the default value.
+If all fields are not set in the CSV file, Konvergo ERP assigns the default value for every non-defined field.
+But, if fields are set with empty values in the CSV file, Konvergo ERP sets the empty value in the field, instead of assigning the default value.

-### Export/import different tables from an SQL application to Odoo
+### Export/import different tables from an SQL application to Konvergo ERP

 If data needs to be imported from different tables, relations need to be recreated between records belonging to different tables.
 For instance, if companies and people are imported, the link between each person and the company they work for needs to be recreated.

-To manage relations between tables, use the `External ID` facilities of Odoo.
+To manage relations between tables, use the `External ID` facilities of Konvergo ERP.
 The `External ID` of a record is the unique identifier of this record in another application.
 The `External ID` must be unique across all records of all objects.
 It is a good practice to prefix this `External ID` with the name